 Nylon and polyester webbers when exposed to UV light will result in a loss in material strength.

-UV tests conducted by exposing harness to direct sunlight of approximately 2000 hours show that polyester webbing can lose about 10 – 20% of its strength and nylon webbings lose about 20 – 30%.
+UV tests conducted by exposing the harness to direct sunlight for approximately 2000 hours show that polyester webbing can lose about 10 – 20% of its strength and nylon webbings lose about 20 – 30%.

 To check for degradation due to UV exposure, observe for fading of the dye.
 If the colour of the harness had faded drastically it is likely due to severe UV exposure.

 Stitching damage is normally due to accidental cuts or shoddy workmanship.
 To ensure that any stitching damage is not caused by you, always check the harness stitch work before you buy.
-However, if after purchase treads come loose you should return the harness to the store or if bought online take a picture and email to the seller and the manufacturer.
+However, if after purchase treads come loose you should return the harness to the store.
+If bought online take a picture and email it to the seller and the manufacturer.

 How to dispose of your damaged harness

 Disposing of your damaged harness is not just simply chucking it in the bin (although you can do that).
 The responsible way to do that is to cut it up at the waist belt so that it will be unusable.

 It is always a good practice to check your gear on a regular basis to determine when it is time to replace your rock climbing harness.